 - lowered risk of osteoporosis

-- lowered risk of breast cancer
+- decreased risk of breast cancer

 - Resistant Starch